arthur5120/real-time-chat-app/--todo-list.md

 # Add a message to the user case there are not messages in the current chat room.
 [DONE]
 # Change buttons to add a clear log when on the log screen.
 [DONE]
 # Make log persistent through sessions using cookies.
 [DONE]
-# Maybe modify the log to firstly show a generic message and then a detailed version upon clicking on it.
 # Make log into an array of objects instead of an array of strings.
 [DONE]
 # Modify the log to accept global changes.
 [DONE]
 # Update change socket event to handle the new payload type.
 [DONE]